Alfresco/acs-packaging/README.md

 ### Contributing guide
 Please use [this guide](CONTRIBUTING.md) to make a contribution to the project.

-This produces the docker images for alfresco-content-repository and the distribution zip for the entire Alfresco Content Services product.
+This project produces the docker images for alfresco-content-repository and the distribution zip for the Alfresco Content Services product.

 # General